Noun Phrases for intermediate learners

 Pre-modifiers

 As mentioned above, pre-modifiers come before the head noun and modify it.
-Look at the list below to understand the different kinds of pre-modifiers:
+The following list represents different kinds of pre-modifiers:

 Possessive Nouns